codyorr4-roblox/Osier-Framework/README.md

 -- fires when a player joins
 game.Players.PlayerAdded:Connect(function(player)
-    -- waits for the players data, remote handler and client to be initiated. server:WaitForClient(player)
+    -- wait for the players data, remote handler and client to be initiated. server:WaitForClient(player)

+    -- grab the players 'coins' value.
     local coins = server:GetValue(player, "Coins")
     print(coins)
 end)